AltruJPVI/APP-en-mongoDB/README.md

 docker-compose exec mongo mongosh -u admin -p 123456 # Run mongo's terminal for querying write exit to shut down mongo's terminal

-docker-compose exec api python demo.py #run the demo
+Use the postam collection to try a basic pipeline to make posts, comments and orders

-install mongoDB for VS Code if you want to try to query
+aditionally you can install mongoDB for VS Code if you want to try to query instead of using mongosh

 ```